Solving Quadratic Systems with Full-Rank Matrices Using Sparse or Generative Priors: Experimental Results

 We next compare the phase transition curves of \texttt{WF}, \texttt{SPF} and \texttt{TWF} on the reconstruction of sparse signals.
 We generated the sparse signal $\vx$ and quadratic measurements $\{y_i\}$ following the same process as in section \ref{subsec:exp_spec_init}.
 We fixed the signal dimensionality $n=100$, and varied the number of nonzero entries $k$ and the number of measurements $m$, where $k\in\{10, 20,\cdots,100\}$ and $m\in{25, 50, \cdots, 200}$.
 For each combination of $k$ and $m$, we performed $100$ random trials to calculate the success rate.
 We computed the relative distance between the reconstruction $\hat{\vx}_t$ and the ground-truth $\vx$ as defined in \eqref{eq:rel_distance}.
 If it was less than $1e^{-3}$, the reconstruction was considered to be a success.

 Here we focused on comparing the refinement stage of the three approaches and thus initialized them with the same spectral initializer $\widehat{\vx}_0$.
-For the proposed \texttt{TWF} summarized in Algorithm \ref{alg2}, we set the gradient step size $\mu=0.1$, chose the soft-thresholding operation, and adopted an iterative ``damping'' strategy to tune the thresholding parameter $\beta$.
-Staring a relatively large $\beta=0.5$, we reduced $\beta$ by a factor of 2 every 1000 iterations until the maximum number of iteration $T=4000$ was reached.
+For the proposed \texttt{TWF} summarized in Algorithm \ref{alg2}, we set the threshold tuning parameter $\beta=0.5$, chose the soft-thresholding operation, and adopted an iterative ``damping'' strategy to tune the step size $\mu$.
+Starting with a relatively large $\mu=0.1$, we reduced $\mu$ by a factor of 2 every 1000 iterations until the maximum number of iteration $T=4000$ was reached.
 The \texttt{WF} method does not perform iterative thresholding on the solution and is equivalent to the proposed \texttt{TWF} when $\beta$ is simply set to $0$. \texttt{SPF} performs iterative hard thresholding pursuit (\texttt{HTP}) on the estimate and requires a pre-specified sparsity level $k$ for \texttt{HTP} to proceed.
 In the experiments, we assumed the true sparsity level $k$ was given for \texttt{SPF}.

 The success rates are shown in Fig. \ref{fig:ptc}, with the phase transition curves dividing the plane into the success and failure phases.
 Fig. \ref{fig:wf_ptc} shows that the performance of \texttt{WF} only depends on the number of measurements $m$, since \texttt{WF} does not take the sparse prior into consideration.
 Whereas the performance of \texttt{TWF} depends on both $m$ and $k$ as shown in Fig. \ref{fig:twf_ptc}. \texttt{TWF} performs iterative thresholding on the gradient descent update to promote sparse solutions.
 Exploiting the sparse signal prior allows \texttt{TWF} to achieve better performance than \texttt{WF}.